Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-fix-npm-installation-error-npm-err-code-eintegrity.md

 mathjax: false
 Google_Ads: true
 ---
-When working on a front-end application, encountering the `npm ERR! code EINTEGRITY` error can be frustrating.
+When working on a frontend application, encountering the `npm ERR! code EINTEGRITY` error can be frustrating.

 This error occurs during or after an `npm install` command and indicates that there is a mismatch between the expected and actual integrity checksum of a package during installation.

-In this article, we will look at the causes of this error and provide step-by-step solutions to resolve it.
+In this article, we will look at the causes of this error and how you can resolve it.

 {{< table-of-contents >}}